jgiordano20191/adfdemo/README.md

 # adfdemo

-This is Terraform ADF template to promote between environments using Azure DevOps.
+This is Terraform ADF template to promote between environments when there are updates